 Remark.
 Umans and Lenhart [41] observed that their algorithm for the HCP in solid square grids actually works for a larger set of graphs, quad-quad-graphs, that "locally" look like solid square grids.
-Corollary 7.1 is another example of a "free" extension of results for grid graphs to a more general class of graphs that locally look like grids.
+Corollary 7.1 is yet another example of a "free" extension of results for grid graphs to a more general class of graphs that locally look like grids.

 Our proof of existence of girth-g graphs with a prescribed number of Hamiltonian cycles also leads to an algorithm for actually constructing such graphs.
-Starting from the prism graph $C_N \Box K_2$ , one can build the gadgets as in Section 6 in time linear in N (and g).
-Moreover, $C_N \Box K_2$ gives a concise implicit representation of the high-girth graph.
+Starting from the prism graph $C_N \square K_2$, one can build the gadgets as in Section 6 in time linear in N (and g).
+Moreover, $C_N \square K_2$ gives a concise implicit representation of the high-girth graph.

 The hexagonal grids provide better approximations to the area swept by a circular lawnmower cutter, miller, or circular vacuum cleaner.
-This motivates oour study of the TSP in grids that are dual to hexagonal grids, i.e., in triangular grids.
+This calls for studying the TSP in the grids, dual to hexagonal, i.e., in triangular grids.
+In view of the fact that the robotic vacuum cleaner Roomba (Figure 45) is round and is getting more and more popular, our results on Hamiltonicity of polygonal triangular grids may be applicable to some real-world problems.

 The only algorithmic work of which we are aware that used hexagonal grids for approximating the path of a circular cutter is [4].
-The approximation ratio of the algorithm in [4] is $3\gamma \cdot \alpha{TSP}$ , where $\gamma \approx 1.15$ is the dilation of the triangular lattice, and $\alpha{TSP}$ is the approximation ratio of the TSP heuristic employed.
-The running time of the algorithm, of course, is also dependent on the TSP heuristic, which, e.g., makes impractical the use of a PTAS [6,32] for the TSP.
+The approximation ratio of the algorithm in [4] is $3\gamma \cdot \alpha{TSP}$, where $\gamma \approx 1.15$ is the dilation of the triangular lattice, and α{TSP} is the approximation ratio of the TSP heuristic employed.
+The running time of the algorithm, of course, is also dependent on the TSP heuristic, which, e.g., makes impractical the use of a PTAS [32, 6] for the TSP.
 Theorem 3.8 implies the following improvement to the approximation factor and running time of Theorem 3 in [4].

 Corollary 7.2.
-For the case of a circular cutter, the lawnmowing problem has a linear-time $3\gamma$ -approximation algorithm.
+For the case of a circular cutter, the lawnmowing problem has a linear-time 3γ -approximation algorithm.

 A common technique to show that finding bounded-degree MST is NP-hard is to reduce the TSP to it.
-Indeed, an instance of the TSP may be reduced to an instance of the degree-k MST problem by placing a set of k - 2 "suburbs" close to each city in the TSP; the cost of the edges between the suburbs and between suburbs and "non-parent" cities is made prohibitively high.
-In [34], the degree-3 Euclidean MST problem was proved hard by reduction from the HCP (actually, Hamiltonian Path problem) in grid graphs of maximum degree 3: bounding the degree of the grid allows placing one suburb for each city in the direction of the "missing" grid vertex.
-The authors of [34] remarked that it did not appear possible to extend their method to show the hardness of the degree-4 Euclidean MST problem "because insertion of two suburbs [the number required for the degree-4 MST] presupposes considerably more space, and much more restrictive arrangement of the cities" [34, p.
+Indeed, an instance of the TSP may be reduced to an instance of the degree-k MST problem by placing a set of k-2 "suburbs" close to each city in the TSP; the cost of the edges between the suburbs and between suburbs and "non-parent" cities is made prohibitively high.
+In [34], degree-3 Euclidean MST problem was proved hard by the reduction from the HCP (actually, Hamiltonian Path problem) in grid graphs of maximum degree 3: bounding the degree of the grid allows placing one suburb for each city in the direction of the "missing" grid vertex.
+The authors of [34] remarked that it did not appear possible to extend their method to show the hardness of degree-4 Euclidean MST problem "because insertion of two suburbs [the number required for the degree-4 MST] presupposes considerably more space, and much more restrictive arrangement of the cities" [34, p.
 245].
-We hope that the hardness of the HCP in triangular grids of maximum degree 4 (Theorem 3.3) can potentially help here.
+We hope that the hardness of the HCP in triangular grids of maximum degree 4 (Theorem 3.3) could potentially help here.
 Indeed, since the degree of each vertex in the infinite triangular grid is six, two directions around every vertex become "missing", which opens a (vague) possibility that the required two suburbs could be inserted.
 However, we did not succeed in finishing the argument.